Historical Railways Estate

-The Historical Railways Estate (HRE) is a group of over 3,200 structures—predominantly bridges, but also including tunnels, embankments, and other works—associated with former railways in the United Kingdom.
+The Historical Railways Estate (HRE) is formed of over 3,100 structures—predominantly bridges, viaducts, tunnels and other works—associated with former railways in the United Kingdom.
 The structures are owned by the Department for Transport (DfT) and managed by National Highways (NH).
-Controversially, NH has proposed to demolish or infill dozens of bridges.
+NH has been criticised for its historical infill work on several bridges.

 Background

 The railways came into public ownership as a result of the Transport Act 1947.
 When they were privatised in 1997, operational infrastructure became the responsibility of Railtrack and then Network Rail.
 The Historical Railways Estate (formerly known as the Closed-line Estate and the Burdensome Estate) is the land and infrastructure associated with closed lines.
 This transferred to BRB (Residuary) Limited, which was dissolved in 2013, and the HRE was transferred to the Highways Agency, which later became Highways England (HE) and then National Highways (NH).

 NH states that the HRE comprises 2,055 bridges, 152 tunnels, 93 viaducts and aqueducts, 643 partially dismantled structures, 181 earthworks, and 106 other sites.
 The miscellaneous sites include plots of land, former roads, and monuments or memorials built by railway companies.
 The vast majority of the structures, 2,243, are in England; 608 are in Scotland, and 379 are in Wales; 77 of the structures are listed buildings.

 Many structures that were once part of the HRE have been transferred to other organisations to be repurposed, often as part of cycling and walking routes.
 One such structure is Bennerley Viaduct, now owned by Railway Paths Ltd.